- human albumin

 Hypersensitivity to albumin preparations or to any of the excipients listed in section 6.1.

-Suspicion of allergic or anaphylactic type reactions requires immediate discontinuation of the injection.
+Suspicion of allergic or anaphylactic type reactions requires immediate discontinuation of the infusion.
 In case of shock, standard medical treatment for shock should be implemented.

 Albumin should be used with caution in conditions where hypervolaemia and its consequences or haemodilution could represent a special risk for the patient.
 Examples of such conditions are: